pytorch/serve/kubernetes/kfserving/README.md

 NAME         URL                                            READY   AGE torch-pred   http://torch-pred.kfserving-test.example.com   True    39m
 ```
+* For v1 protocol

-* Step - 7 : Hit the Curl Request to make a prediction as below :
+* The Curl Request to make a prediction as below :

-Navigate to serve/kubernetes/kfserving/
+Navigate to serve/kubernetes/kfserving/kf_request_json

 The image file can be converted into string of bytes array by running
 ```
-python img2bytearray.py <imagefile>
+python v1/img2bytearray.py <imagefile>
 ```

 The JSON Input content is as below :